Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/mesh_structures.rst

 A vertex is primarily a single point or position in 3D space.
 It is usually invisible in rendering and in *Object Mode*.
 Do not mistake the center point of an object for a vertex.
-It looks similar, but it's bigger and you cannot select it.
+It looks similar, but it is bigger and you cannot select it.
 Fig. :ref:`fig-mesh-topo-vector` shows the center point labeled as "A", "B" and "C" are vertices.

 .. _fig-mesh-topo-vector: